DillonBArevalo/smugglesAndSnuggles/README.md

   - form validation rework (and rerouting correctly (ajax?))
   - Better solution for spacing in stack preview
   - make winner not automatically switch turns
+  - rename css variables to match new contexts

 ----------
 ## pubnub notes: